FelixAugenstein/watson-assistant-webhooks-tutorial/README.md

 ![Configure smtpConfig](readme_images/configure-smtpConfig.png)

 If you use Gmail you have to allow less secure apps and also enable the required functionality with Captcha Enable.
 Without this, unfortunately the email reminder will not work.
-You can find detailed instructions about sending email with Node.js  [here](https://community.nodemailer.com/using-gmail/).
+You can find detailed instructions about sending emails with Node.js  [here](https://community.nodemailer.com/using-gmail/).

 Now you can test your Cloud Function to make sure everything works fine.
 Therefore save it and click Invoke with Parameters, provide the input below, and click Apply, then click Invoke.
 Results are shown in the Activations pane.